vmicis-capstone/VMI-Agriculture/README.md

 # VMI Agriculture Tool initial development

 ## 0.1 Beta
-Currently it supports IOS, Android, laptop, and Web
+Currently it supports IOS, Android, laptop, and Web.
+More document will be soon uploaded.